-The Approved Queensland Health and Safety Representative Course (HSR) with Statewide Delivery
+QLD Health and Safety Representative Training (HSR) Course

-Well trained and competent Health and Safety Representatives provide value to the organisation by managing health and safety in their workplace.
-They have an understanding of the Queensland Workplace Health and Safety Act and develop their skills to understand their role as a Health and Safety Representative in Queensland.
+Well trained and competent Health and Safety Representatives (HSR’s) provide value to the organisation by managing health and safety in their workplace.
+HSR’s have an understanding of the Queensland Workplace Health and Safety Act and develop skills to act as a Health and Safety Representative.

 KINNECT’s Health and Safety Representative Course is one of the leading HSR Courses in Queensland.
 It offers students many benefits including:

 - Gain the knowledge and skills required to enter the health and safety industry;

 - Gain the knowledge and application of legislative health and safety frameworks;

 - Learn how to identify hazards and implement controls;

 - Become a health and safety leader in your workplace.

 The Health and Safety Representative training course has been designed for workers who have been elected as Health and Safety Representatives (HSRS) for their workplace.
 It is also a good course for anyone looking to enter the Health and Safety Industry.
 For more information on the requirements to be a Health and Safety Representative in Queensland visit the Worksafe Queensland website.

 This approved Workplace Health and Safety Queensland (WHSQ) program is delivered by KINNECT Training through the approved RTO status of Trainwest (RTO#51807).